 - Sum up what you just said over the whole presentation.
 Break down four or five very specific points down into a slide and read them out.
 (This is the only time I recommend actually reading from a slide.)
 Write them as learning moments: What specifically has your audience learned by spending their valuable time with you, and how can they directly apply this knowledge in their work?

 - Your last statement should be a killer point — something inspiring.
 Leave them with the one thing they need to do.
 Use short punchy sentences.
-My closing line in my Taking Crazy Back mental health presentation is usually something like: "So stop trying to craft a movement.
+My closing line in my Taking Crazy Back mental health presentation, where I talk about movements and revolutions, is usually something like: “So stop trying to craft a movement.
 Instead, build a revolution.
 Nobody can do it but you.
-And you will save lives."
+And you will save lives.”

 What other bad speaking habits have you seen?